 Nursing Faculty Instructor

-POSITION DESCRIPTION: This is a full-time faculty position and the individual will be responsible for instruction in the Associate Degree Nursing Program including theoretical and clinical instruction during the day and/or evening and weekend hours.
+The individual will be responsible for instruction in the Associate Degree Nursing Program including theoretical and clinical instruction during the day and/or evening and weekend hours.
 Travel to clinical sites within the NTC district is expected.
-Anticipated start date is July 10, 2017.
 NTC is located in Wausau, Wisconsin, and has 5 regional campuses located in Antigo, Medford, Phillips, Spencer and Wittenberg.
 Part of your position may be the evaluation of existing modes of instruction, identifying alternative modes of delivery and barrier-free learning.
-This position is 45 weeks out of 52 weeks per year.
+This position is 40 weeks out of 52 weeks per year.

 General Description: Northcentral Technical College (NTC) is a customer-focused, accessible provider of innovative life-long learning that builds a globally competitive workforce.
 The College seeks team oriented, student focused individuals who have a deep value of education to facilitate learning.
 NTC staff serves in alignment with the College's mission, vision, core values, and operating principles, and Board of Trustee's Executive Limitations, Productivity and Quality Measures, and Community Benefits Statements.